Sahanaroy1/Note-Taker/README.md

 ## User Story

-* As a developer this week's challenge is to work on Express.js and the frontend is already being provided.
-I have to build a Note Taker.
-Express js will help to build the backend from where it will save and retrieve note data from a JSON file.
+* As a developer this week's challenge is to work on Express.js and build a Note Taker.
+Express js is used as a backend to save and retrieve note data from a JSON file.

 * It is to help a small business owner who wants to write and save notes.
 It helps in organizing the thought and keep a track of the task.
 Delete it when not needed.